FonazzaStent/Img2txt/ReadMe.txt

 - Open the program, click on Edit - Open.

 The resulting text will appear in the text window.
-You can copy the text right selecting it and right clicking on or through the Edit - Copy command, if you want to paste it to another program to save it or email it.
+You can copy the text by selecting it and right clicking on it or through the Edit - Copy command, if you want to paste it into another program to save it or email it.